DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_width_config.md

 # width

-@short: sets the width of a cell
+@short: Optional.
+Sets the width of a cell

 @signature: {'width?: number | string;'}